Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 Provide a brief overview of the project, the client (if applicable), and the problem you’re addressing.

 Insights and recommendations are provided on the following key areas:
-- Claim trend analysis
+- Overall hemodialysis market analysis
 - Regional claim comparison
-- Vascular Access for Hemodialysis trend analysis
-- % coverage analysis
+- Hemodialysis Vascular Access Claims Breakdown: Analysis of claims based on types of vascular access for hemodialysis (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft and Central Venous Catheter (CVC))
 - Provider Type Analysis

 Example:
 > This project focuses on analyzing customer and sales data for **Elist Electronics**, a global e-commerce company established in 2018.
 The main goal is to evaluate product performance, customer loyalty, and provide recommendations for improving commercial success.
 ![image](https://github.com/user-attachments/assets/a6c14a3b-b126-4b2e-8ef9-afe7de3498e0)